qdog78/ch11-notetaker/README.md

 # ch11-notetaker

-This application was supposed to be able to create notes and store them.
-The application was supposed to be able to run through Heroku, with number tutors and attempts I failed to get this application up and running.
-I the future I wish to return to this assignment and complete it.
+My application is now adding notes but it does not delete notes at this time.

+My biggest challenge was being able to run the code and getting my notes to fall inside of the db.json file.

+I went to office hours and my instructors were able to help me fix these issues.

 ##Quinten Johnson